GreenBuddies

 Typically, trackers are built in Southern Europe, where the higher number of solar hours can actually result in 30% higher annual production than on a conventional fixed substructure.
 Last year, we started tracker construction in the Emilia-Romaña region north of Bologna, Italy.
 The PV plant for the major Italian electricity distributor ENEL has a total installed capacity of 16.87 MWp.
 A very robust tracker design from Italian manufacturer PVH was chosen, with a length of 60 m and 54 panels.
 We must not forget the time required for installation.
 The more components, requirements for higher precision ramming of the piles (using laser only) and assembly, the greater the time and money required for both installation and operation and maintenance.

-Freefield PV from a bird's perspective
+Freefield PV from a bird's perspective.
+Trackery PV Solat plants

 We are currently working on a second Italian "revamp" project where we are doing a complete conversion of a 1 MWp PV plant from a fixed structure and central inverters to Comal trackers and Sungrow string inverters.
 This involves one plant on flat terrain near the romantic town of Verona and five more plants in southern Italy near the seaside town of Termoli, where the terrain is very sloping with many terrain irregularities.